maldorne/hexagon/docs/compatibility.md

 List of MudOS `efun` functions and their implementation in `Hexagon Mudlib`, and some new useful functions.

-Be aware: most of the functions listed here are already implemented and working, but as I've just started working in this document recently, I'll update every entry as I test each function.

 ## Basic Types

 Common calls and operations over the basic types.